yfgeek/AwesomeGithub/README.md

 ga.get_awesome(1,20,50) # page 1 ,the output rule: min star 20 min or fork 20
 ```

-You will find a lot of awesome projects if you are following more than 1K github users.
+You will find ** a lot of awesome projects everyday ** if you are following more than 1K github users.

 Have a nice day! 😁